matteobutano/optimal_crowds/README.md

 In the directory where you cloned the 'optimal_control' repository, create a python script 'run.py' with instructions:
 1. **'from optimal_crowds import simulations'**, to import the simulation module
-2. **'simu = simulations.simulation(room, T)'**, to create the simulation room , where: *room*, must be a string with the name without extension of the room's configuration file saved in you 'rooms' folder; *T* must be a float determining the max time you allow agents to exit the simulation room
+2. **'simu = simulations.simulation(room, T)'**, to create the simulation room , where: *room*, must be a string with the name without extension of the room's configuration file saved in you 'rooms' folder; *T* must be a float determining the max time you allow agents to exit the simulation room.
+If T is too small, agents won't move from their initial positions; in that case, try increasing T.
 3. **'simu.draw()'**, to visualize the initial configuration
 4. **'simu.run(draw, verbose)'**, to execute the simulation , where: *draw* must be boolean.
 If True the simulation room and the agents are plotted at each time step; *verbose* must be a boolean.
 If True the simulation time in seconds and the number of exited agents are printed at each time step
 5. **'simu.draw_final_trajectories()'** to finally, plot the actual trajectory each agent followed to exit the simulation room using